educational-technology-collective/morf/docs/documentation/README.md

 To see a complete example of the output of MORF's model evaluation, try running the example code in the [getting started](https://jpgard.github.io/morf/getting-started/) section.
 If you'd like to use an additional outcome metric for your experiment that is currently not included in MORF's output, please contact us at morf-info@umich.edu.

-# API Detail: Feature Extraction, Directory Structure, and Input/Output Contract

-MORF provides flexibility over how features are extracted for predictive model evaluation in the platform.
-In order to do so, but ensure that the extract-train-test pipeline functions seamlessly, we utilize a specific *input/output contract* for each family of functions:

-+ the *input* directory structure is consistent, always located at `/input`.
-Raw data for every course is organized within directories `/input/course/session/` where `course` is a course name and `session` is a unique session id.
-Docker images should always expect this structure whenever input is used for the API functions (i.e., for `extract`, `train`, and `test` families).
-+ the *output* structure is consistent.
-For feature extraction and model testing, output is generally expected to be a .csv file, one per iteration of extraction or testing.
-For model training, output can be any type of file, and should match the file type expected as input to your Docker image when called in `test` mode.

-For more detailed information on MORF's input-output contract, see `documentation/input-output/README.md`

 # MORF input-output contract

 MORF's predictive modeling API places some minimal, but strict, restrictions on the output format for each step of a predictive modeling job (`extract`, `extract-holdout`, `train`, and `test`.)
 This page documents these restrictions, which exist for security and ease of platform use.
 MORF predictive modeling jobs must conform to these restrictions exactly, or risk cancellation of jobs due to errors.